 Tonight, I expect we will see many winners falling into the abyss.

-Persuasion is an art form that often works best when it’s subtle.
+A persuasion is an art form that often works best when it’s subtle.
 To Kill a Mockingbird and Guess Who’s Coming to Dinner? opened far more White American eyes on race relations than either 12 Years a Slave or Selma.
 There’s some talk the recently-released Black Panther, which is breaking all sorts of box office records could finally shatter the old-guard corporate entertainment mindset that “Black movies” don’t do well financially.
 That still remains to be seen.

 The bottom line is, we remain tribal — not just politically, but culturally.
 This is reflected in the movies we go to see and enjoy.
 We tend to flock to movies about people like us.
 After World War II, over the 25 years which followed, several dozen war movies were churned out which appealed to the millions of proud veterans and their families.
 Kids like seeing movies about other kids.
 New York Jews have always constituted a disproportionate percentage of Woody Allen’s movie audiences (at least until his recent scandals).
 Blacks gravitated to Spike Lee.
 Italian-Americans continue to worship everything put out by Martin Scorcese.
 However, it’s the directors, writers, and actors who have either broken down or ignored barriers of race, gender, and sexual orientation who usually make our most memorable films.
 That’s worth remembering.

 Meanwhile, the masses willingly ignore most of the films nominated for Oscars, choosing instead to engulf themselves in a constant deluge of mindless action movies, shitty shlock with limited dialogue and little character development.
 This mediocrity problem is worsened by Hollywood’s fixation on international receipts, which have become the standard benchmark of success or failure.